Barrett to face senators on health care, legal precedent | WTOP

 Americans “deserve an independent Supreme Court that interprets our Constitution and laws as they are written,” Barrett told the committee.

-The Senate, led by Trump’s Republican allies, is pushing Barrett’s nomination to a quick vote before Nov.
-3, and ahead of the the latest challenge to the Affordable Care Act, which the Supreme Court is to hear a week after the election.

-Republicans also hope to seat Barrett quickly enough to hear any legal challenges after the election.
-Sen. Richard Blumenthal of Connecticut was among several Democrats demanding that Barrett pledge not to take part in any election case.
-She has made no such commitment.

-Ginsburg’s legacy was felt throughout the hearing, with some Democrats wearing lapel pins with her likeness.
+Ginsburg’s legacy was felt throughout Monday’s session, with some Democrats wearing lapel pins with her likeness.
 Barrett also praised the liberal icon, saying she was “forever grateful” for Ginsburg’s trailblazing path as a woman on the court.

 Yet Sen. Kamala Harris of California, Democratic presidential nominee Joe Biden’s running mate, warned that Barrett’s nomination puts in jeopardy everything Ginsburg fought to protect.